alex-bu-89/react-redux-hapi-auth/README.md

 # Authentication with React and Hapi

-Simple login form with JWT authentication.
+Playing with simple JWT authentication with React.

 - React / Redux
 - Hapi.js